 A reminder about children.
 Today, all foreign children (with the exception of those under 1) require evidence of a vaccination or a recovery letter.
 Children under 1 must do full quarantine (7 days).
 There was a time when children under 6 were allowed do enter and do quarantine.
 That is no longer the case.

-Birth certificates no longer need to be apostilled when applying for a permits anywhere, although the consulate websites and the Israeli government websites continue to say you need it (even though it is no longer true.)
+Birth certificates no longer need an apostille when applying for a permits, although the consulate websites and the Israeli government websites continue to say you need it (even though it is no longer true.)
 We know your application is accepted today without an apostille document.

 As of June 1, grandparents are allowed to secure a permit for the wedding of grandchildren.
 Please ensure that you create a "trail" with birth certificates - grandparents to parents to the Israeli citizen - including evidence of name changes.